AltropInc/alt/doc/script/TypeTime.md

 * **time**: represents a time point which a [UTC time](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) value represented by the amount of period away from a specific point in time, regardless of the local time zone, such as 12:00 pm on January 1, 2023, GMT.
 * **duration**: represents a period of time used to specify the difference between two relative timepoints.
 For example, 3 hours, 2 seconds, etc. A duration can be negative, for example,  the duration from the midnight of today to the midnight of yesterday is -24 hours.
 * **date**: represents a calendar day, a specific 24-hour time period that begins at midnight of a day and ends at midnight the following day.
 For example, the date June 15, 2023.
 The date is time zone dependent because the midnight of a day varies in different time zones.
-* * **timeinfo**: provides a tuple of values to give the time information such as the year, month, day, weekday, timezone, etc. for a specific time point in a given time zone.
+* **timeinfo**: provides a tuple of values to give the time information such as the year, month, day, weekday, timezone, etc. for a specific time point in a given time zone.

 ## Time

 The value of `time` is represented in terms of the number of nanoseconds before or after the UNIX epoch (the time point January 1, 1970, 00:00:00 UTC).
 In current implementation, Altro uses a 64-bit signed integer to represent a time value, which can represent a range approximately 584 years.
 Therefore, the minimum year the time value can have is 1678 and the maximum year the time value can have is 2264.

-A time value can be written in a format `yyyymmdd-hh:mm:ss`.
-For example, `20221031-10:15:45` represents a time value `10:15:45 on Oct 31, 2022` in the local time zone.

 The class `time` is defined as below: